 This course is an overview of the process of human communication, with special emphasis on analyzing communication patterns.
 Students learn skills designed to improve interactions in family, social, and professional settings.
-The course also addresses effective listening, pacing, attending, making value judgments, summarizing,
+The course also addresses effective listening, pacing, attending, making value judgments, summarizing, probing, empathy, handling emotions, perception checking, and conflict management.
+Hindrances to effective communication are also discussed.

 This course explores the structure and function of the human body.
-It includes the study of cells and tissue, with a focus on the integumentary, skeletal, muscular, nervous, and endocrine systems.
+It includes the study of cells, tissue, and organ systems with a focus on the integumentary, skeletal, muscular, nervous, and endocrine systems.